Machine-Learning-Tokyo/papers-with-annotations/README.md

-# papers-with-annotations
+# Papers With Annotations

-Research papers with annotations, illustrations and explanations
+This project container multiple (AI-related) papers with illustrations, annotations, and brief explanations of terms, previous studies which makes it to easy to read the paper and follow the main idea of the paper.